Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Exotic Littlewood--Paley decompositions

 where $\Phi$ is a suitably chosen normalised non-negative bump function.
-Anything that can be said about $\mathcal{Q}$ can be readily derived from this identity.
-These ``equally-spaced" Littlewood-Paley inequalities turn out to be important in problems concerning $L^p$-Fourier inversion in $\mathbb{R}^n$, see below.
+Anything that can be said about $\mathcal{Q}$ can be readily derived from this relation.
+Perhaps surprisingly, these ``equally-spaced" Littlewood-Paley inequalities turn out to be important in problems concerning $L^p$-Fourier inversion in $\mathbb{R}^n$, see below.